adowlin/project-1-dungeons-dragons/README.md

 ### Existing Features

-- Landing page with hero image: allows users to see the purpose of the website, most important information (such as how the community works, and benefits of joining), and call to action button, immediately upon visiting site.
+- Landing page with hero image: allows users to see the purpose of the website, most important information (such as how the community works, and benefits of joining), and call to action button, immediately upon visiting the site.

 - Navigation header: allows users to easily navigate between site pages, and return to the home page by clicking the logo, without relying on browser navigation buttons.